nullptrninja/discord-vaccine-finder-bot/README.md

 `!vaccine COMMAND PARAM1 ...
 PARAM_N`
 Certain commands require more than one parameter; all parameters are separated by a space.
 If privacy is a concern, your users can DM the bot with the same commands as well.

+# Usage Notes (Important!)
+- While this bot was developed primarily for NY residents, at least one provider (as of this update) supports other states: `CVS`.
+If you're not eligible for NY vaccines, using CVS is the only alternative provider you can use for this bot at this time.

+- The New York State provider (`NYS`) seems to have adopted some data feed changes that do not accurately reflect whether or not actual vaccines are available so therefore you may get a lot of false positives (alerting you for available sites when the data shows none are actually available).
+You may want to consider only querying NYS sites manually.
+For notifications, we suggest NYC and CVS sites only.

 ## Commands
 These are the available commands you can execute within Discord:
 `schedules`